Question from a Member:

 Here are some principles for choosing an iron supplement:

 1. Ferrous salts of iron should be preferred over ferric salts because ferrous salts are better absorbed.

-3. Liquid iron supplements should be avoided because they can stain the teeth.
+3. Liquid iron supplements allow slow titration of the dose but can stain the teeth.

 While there are many forms of iron supplements for which a claim of better tolerability has been made, we should be skeptical of these claims unless supported by systematic research.